-In addition to being well-versed in toxic tort and environmental matters, Charlie has experience representing both plaintiffs and defendants in other areas of litigation, such as commercial contract disputes, trademark infringement, personal injury matters, and landlord/tenant disputes.
+In addition to being well-versed in toxic tort and environmental matters, Charlie has experience representing both plaintiffs and defendants in other areas of litigation, such as eminent domain, commercial contract disputes, trademark infringement, personal injury matters, and landlord/tenant disputes.

-Charlie graduated cum laude from Rutgers School of Law – Camden in 2013 where he received the First Year Legal Writing Award and the Reed Smith Clinical Excellence Award.
+Charlie graduated cum laude from Rutgers School of Law – Camden where he received the First Year Legal Writing Award and the Reed Smith Clinical Excellence Award.
 During law school, Charlie was an associate editor for the Rutgers Journal of Law and Public Policy, a board member for the Hunter Moot Court program, interned for the Honorable Dora L. Irizarry in the Eastern District of New York, and externed for the Honorable Renee Marie Bumb in the District of New Jersey.

-Professional And Community Involvement
+Professional and Community Involvement